-The benefits of fine linen bedding are many – breathability, anti-static, hypo-allergenic, anti-bacterial and it provides natural insulation.
+The benefits of fine linen bedding are many – it is breathable, anti-static, hypo-allergenic, anti-bacterial and it provides natural insulation.
 Linen also grows softer with repeated washing and is very durable.
-Further, it is able to wick moisture away – letting you sleep cooler, drier, and more comfortably.
+Further, it is able to wick moisture away – so that linen sheets let you sleep cooler, drier, and more comfortably.
 Finally, linen feels very luxurious.

 A history of Libeco Fine Linen

 The story of Libeco Belgian Linen spans 5 generations.
 Initially, flax farmers did the weaving themselves.
 It was their way to earn some extra money during the colder winter months when they could not farm.
 The center of the flax industry at that time was Kortrijk, so the farmers would take their flax there.
 Libeco (Libeert & Compagnie at the time) sold linen to traders from all over the world, as they had a prime location near the Kortrijk station.
 Flax was much in demand, as it is today, with traders seeking it from all over the world.